ronanprendiville/smfquant/README.md

 To set up git in your IntelliJ project.
 Go to Settings -> Version Control -> Git.
 When here change your "Path to Git executable" to wherever your git.exe file is (found in 'Git\bin' folder which is likely in 'C:\Program Files').
 Then restart your IntelliJ.

 You can check if git is working by going into your IntelliJ, clicking 'Terminal' at the bottom, typing in 'git --version' and clicking enter.
 If this doesn't error, all good.

+To get the project on your intelliJ: git clone

 ### Stock Info